Farzeer/Farzeer.github.io/README.md

 # WWW-course
-WWW- course project
+WWW- course project.
-This is pulled from my old repository that used university email address
+This is pulled from my old repository that used university email address.
+This will be later changed to a proper website.